phenixblue/imageswap-webhook/README.md

 A map definition that includes a `key` only can be used to disable image swapping for that particular registry.

-A map file can also include a special `noswap_wildcards` mapping that disabled swapping based on greedy pattern matching.
+A map file can also include a special `noswap_wildcards` mapping that disables swapping based on greedy pattern matching.
 Don't actually include an `*` in this section.
 A value of `example` is essentialy equivalent to `*example*`.
 [See examples below for more detail](#example-maps-configs)

 By adding additional mappings to the `map file`, you can have much finer granularity to control swapping logic per registry.